THC found in Wisconsin vaping cases that led to illnesses

 "Vaping cartridges containing THC may include chemicals or additives that are unknown, unregulated, and unsafe," Department of Health Services Secretary-designee Andrea Palm said in a statement.
 "We strongly urge people not to vape."

 Health officials said despite the finding they're still investigating all possible causes for why people became ill with "severe chemical pneumonitis, or chemical pneumonia."
 Officials say it's an inflammation of the lungs due to inhaling irritants.
-Health officials say they're also working with the FDA to determine the contents of used vaping products.
+Health officials say they're also working with the FDA to determine the contents of vaping products the people used.

 No deaths have been reported in Wisconsin but Illinois reported the first death in the country related to vaping last week.